jmeinken/story-canvas/README.md

 		$( document ).ready(function() {
-			// create a new story canvas using the story you designed above sc.createStoryCanvas(myStory, "my-story", true);
+			// create a new story canvas using the story you designed above
+			// the createStoryCanvas() function takes 3 arguments
+			//    1. the object representing your story canvas
+			//    2. a name for your story canvas (letters, dashes and underscores allowed)
+			//    3. a boolean for whether you want to embed the story canvas in your
+			//       web page (if false, only the full-window view will be available) sc.createStoryCanvas(myStory, "my-story", true);
 		});